Edmonton-Public-Library/Metro/README.md

 and set the configuration manually from the prunmgr.exe.

 # Unix Installation
+For systems that just require a refresh, that is you are moving to a different version of Ubuntu I found the following to be very helpful with an update that I just did at Shortgrass.
+Please check if the following has been completed.

+* The Ubuntu server currently offered requires too many changes, so instead recommend using Ubuntu Desktop with LTS support.
+* You should have the sudo password for the user you are logged in as.
+Ensure Java 17 JDK installed and you can run it from the command line with `java -version`.
+You should see something like this `java -version openjdk version "17.0.16" 2025-07-15`
+* Install JSVC, the [daemon service application offered by Apache](https://commons.apache.org/proper/commons-daemon/jsvc.html).
+You _should_ be able to do it with `sudo apt update; sudo apt install jsvc` but check the docs.
+* Back up your entire currently working metro directory by logging in, then cd; tar cvf metro_backup.tar metro/; we will be referencing many of the files from the old system including, but not limited to `metro/config/* metro/mecard.service metro/unix/service.sh metro/unix/loaduser.sh` and `metro/Makefile`.
+Copy or move the tarball created in the previous step to the new machine under the metro directory. **DO NOT UNTAR the archive**.
+* Ensure that the systemd daemon is installed and running.
+A simple way to check is `systemd --version`.
+If it's running you will see something like: `systemd 249 (249.11-0ubuntu3.16)` Another way is `[ "$(ps -p 1 -o comm=)" = "systemd" ] && echo "systemd is running" || echo "systemd is not running"`
+* You should be familiar with either `nano` or `vi` for editing files.

-Andrew to prepare new tarball for installation by editing the MeCard server version number in the `Makefile` in the `MeCard/` directory on the development VM, then running
+Andrew will prepare a new tarball for installation by editing the MeCard server version number in the `Makefile` in the `MeCard/` directory on the development VM, then running
 `ox:~/MeCard/make dist_unix`

 ## Ubuntu dependencies